Camp Alice |

 (1869 - present), Lawton

 The Old Post and Museum is open to visitors.
 Built as a replacement for Fort Cobb.
-The post was originally called Camp Wichita or Camp at Medicine Bluff.
-Some troopers called it Camp Starvation.
-The name Fort Elliott was proposed by the Army's Seventh Cavalry under General Custer.
+The post was originally called Camp Wichita or Camp at Medicine Bluff (or Medicine Bluff Creek).
+Some Kansas troopers called it Camp Starvation after it was first built.
+The name Fort Elliott was proposed by the Army's Seventh Cavalry under General Custer, but not approved.
 The post became the Indian Agency headquarters for the Comanche, Kiowa, Kiowa-Apache, Waco, Wichita, Kichai, and Caddo Indians.
 A pentagonal earthen redoubt (1871) was located behind the cavalry stables, and two smaller redoubts were also located near the main post.
 A separate fortified Quartermaster Corral (1871) was built east of the fort to prevent Indian raids on the quartermaster supplies.
 A blockhouse (1871) was built on Signal Mountain six miles west of the fort as an advance outpost.

 Camp Doniphan (1917 - 1918) was established on post near Grierson Hill and Observation Tower Two, as a Federalized National Guard cantonment mobilization center and training camp for the 35th Division.
 All buildings were removed after the war.
 See also Military Yearbook Project by Richard Morgan